bitcoinerlab/miniscript/COMPILER.md

    `src/compiler/correctness.ts` and `src/compiler/malleability.ts`.
 4. **Analyzer**: add a case in `analyze.js` and merge keys/timelocks.

-This keeps compile, analyze, and satisfy behavior consistent.
+This keeps compile, analyze and satisfy behavior consistent.